vgkortsas/Online_courses/Udacity_Deep_Learning_Nanodegree/README.md

 ### Requirements

-A full list of the requirements is given for each project separately.
 The deep learning libraries used in the projects are TensorFlow 1.x and Keras.